Elon Musk is Time’s Person of the Year - NewsBreak

 According to Time, the Tesla and SpaceX mogul was chosen for his “dreams of Mars as he bestrides Earth, square-jawed and indomitable.”

-Musk is the richest person on the planet, according to Forbes , with an estimated net worth of $265.4 billion.Rumor: Elon Musk lives in a $50,000 tiny home
+Musk is the richest person on the planet, according to Forbes , with an estimated net worth of $265.4 billion.Anne Rice, who breathed new life into vampires, dies at 80

 “The richest man in the world does not own a house and has recently been selling off his fortune,” Time wrote.
 “He tosses satellites into orbit and harnesses the sun; he drives a car he created that uses no gas and barely needs a driver.
 With a flick of his finger, the stock market soars or swoons.”